 Workshops and Vocabulary

 Our best recommendation is to start attending workshops as soon as your lessons begin.
 The workshops are meant to review the concepts and strategies you’re learning in your lessons and to give you more practice until you can achieve mastery with them.
-You should attend at least four hours of workshops every month until you reach your score goal.
+You should attend at least (2) two-hour blocks of workshops (four hours) every month until you reach your score goal.
 That means even during the school year and even during the summer.
 Practice makes perfect.

 In-person and live online workshops are available at various times each week.
 You register for your preferred time through the KD Student Portal.
 A reservation is required at least 48 hours prior to the session.
 For live online workshops, a link is emailed to you approximately 24 hours before the workshop begins and again one hour prior.
 You will also register for extra test week and holiday workshops through the portal.